microsoft/code-with-engineering-playbook/automated-testing/unit-testing/readme.md

 ## Goals

 Unit tests play an integral role in building quality software and enabling agile methodologies.
-[CSE](../../CSE.md) recommends all efforts follow [Test Driven Development](http://deviq.com/test-driven-development/) where ever possible, i.e. code should have unit tests unless it's developed for an environment without unit testing capabilities, e.g. Azure Stream Analytics.
-With TDD, engineers start with coding the test(s), which will initially fail.
 The implementation of the unit is finished when the unit satisfies the tests.

 ### Unit tests have several goals: